Skip to content

 The MCS signing key is stored in the `machine-config-server-ca` secret in the `openshift-machine-config-operator` namespace.

 The MCS CA and MCS cert are valid for 10 years and are automatically rotated by the MCO at approximately 8 years.
-Upon installation or upgrade to {product-title} {product-version}, the CA signing key is not retained.
+Upon upgrade to {product-title} {product-version}, the CA signing key is not present.
 As a result, the CA bundle is immediately considered expired when the MCO certificate controller comes up.
 This expiration causes an immediate certificate rotation, even if the cluster is not 10 years old.
 After that point, the next rotation takes place at the standard 8 year period.

 For more information about the MCO certificates, see ../security_and_compliance/certificate-types-and-descriptions.adoc#cert-types-machine-config-operator-certificates